-An essential part of mathematical study is the challenge of analysing and solving a problem.
-You will be expected to select and apply the mathematics you have learnt in order to solve problems set in a real-life context.
-You will not have to write essays but you are required to communicate and justify your solutions clearly and logically.
-Mathematics is about 'doing' rather than learning facts, so you will also need to be committed to the substantial amount of practice required to achieve in this subject.
+An essential part of A Level Maths is the challenge of analysing and solving problems.
+You will be expected to expand on your knowledge from GCSE and apply mathematical concepts to solve problems in a real-life context.
+Mathematics is about "doing" rather than learning facts, so you will need to be committed to the substantial amount of practice required to succeed in this subject.